fullstackedorg/docs/README.md

 # FullStacked Editor

-Build and run full-stack JS web apps on any platform.
+Build and run full-stack JavaScript web apps on any platform.

 ## Motivation